shanecelis/bevy_minibuffer/README.md

 # Goals

-- Easily add commands
+- [x] Easily add acts, i.e., commands
-- Easily bind key chord sequences to commands
+- [x] Easily bind key chord sequences to acts via [bevy-input-sequences](https://github.com/not-elm/bevy-input-sequence)
-- Easily solicit user for textual input
+- [x] Easily solicit user for input via [bevy_asky](https://github.com/shanecelis/bevy_asky)
-- Tab completable
+- [x] Tab completion where possible
-## Unrealized goals
-- Easily exclude from build
-- Easily opt-in to built-in functionality
+- [x] Easily opt-in to built-in functionality
+- [ ] Easily exclude from build

+I believe a project with a "minibuffer" feature flag and rust conditional compilation facilities ought to make it easy to exclude from a release build.
+But I'd like to affirm that in practice before checking that box.

 # Antigoals

 - No general-purpose text editing
 - No windows or panels

 Try to force everything through the minibuffer at the bottom of the screen.
 It can resize to accommodate more than one-line of text.

 - No default kitchen sink

 The default functionality should be a blank slate that does nothing if no commands or key bindings have been added.
 Built-in functions like `exec_act` and the ":" key binding should be opt-in.

 # FAQ

-## Why are bevy_minibuffer commands called acts?
+## Why are Minibuffer commands called acts?

-`bevy_minibuffer` commands are called `Act`s to avoid confusion because bevy already has its own `Command` struct.
+Bevy has a foundational trait called `Command`.
+Calling Minibuffer's commands `Act`s is to avoid confusing the two.

 # TODO
 - [ ] Use a real cursor/selection highlight that doesn't [fail on wrap](https://discord.com/channels/691052431525675048/1305257817057398825/1305257817057398825).
-- [ ] Change the keyseq macros to use lower case, or use caps on mods like "Ctrl-C".
+- [ ] Change the keyseq macros to capitalize modifiers like "Ctrl-C" instead of "ctrl-C".
-- [ ] Copy-and-paste the color::View to create Minibuffer's own View.
+- [x] Copy-and-paste the color::View to create Minibuffer's own View.
 - [ ] Get off of unreleased dependencies.
 - [x] Re-write asky to be bevy native.